yuntianming0310/MyClassyReact/README.md

 # My Simple Classy React

 > Special thanks to [JSer](https://jser.dev), thanks to his DDIR series course I got learned more inner details about React.
+> This picture below shows some of my thoughts on the composition of React.
+> The text content below the picture also describes some low-level core concepts that build my simple React,
+> But words are not as straightforward as pictures, so I mainly draw the subsequent ideas in the pictures.

 ![Diagram of The Entire Architecture](./MyClassyReactArchitecture.png)